piedoom/portfolio/content/projects/resamplr.md

 {{ key(title="Rev 1 (2014)") }}

-{% grid(type="video", path="resamplr/rev1.mp4", header="Creating a website" format="large") %}
+{% grid(type="video", path="resamplr/rev1.mp4", header="Creating a website" ) %}
     In high school, I began to create my own custom website for the sounds I made.
 I had brief encounters with WordPress and Wix, but in the end they proved too cumbersome for my use case.
-I learned some PHP and HTML, and came up with this. **This whole post is supposed to show my personal progress when it comes to design and interaction.**  So let's start critiquing and improving.
 {% end %}

+I learned some PHP and HTML, and came up with the above. **This whole post is supposed to show my personal progress when it comes to design and interaction.**  So let's start critiquing and improving.

 # Rev 2